 Another “Do” is to sit down and make a reasonable budget for you and your family.
 For example, instead of going out for dinner and a movie every week, go out for a dinner and a movie once a month, or make plans for a nice dinner at home, followed by a great DVD rental with popcorn in your living room.
 An important “Don’t” is to never miss a debt payment.
 If you miss a debt payment you will get a bad mark on your credit score, plus pay extra in fees and interest.
 If you feel that you will miss a payment, communicate with the business or organization and make arrangements for an extension.

 A “Do” tip is to organize your debts by highest priority.
 Examples of high priority debt are a mortgage on your home or a loan on your car.
 These debts should be paid off first because if you don’t, they can be taken away from you and affect your daily life.
 Then, look at your highest interest rate debt and start paying that off first, regardless of the balance.
 By paying off the highest interest ones first, you’ll be saving yourself thousands of dollars in interest down the road.

 In addition, a much needed “Do” tip is to always seek help if you need assistance with your debts.
-Talk with a certified credit counselor or financial advisor on how you can pay off your loans.
+Talk with a certified credit counselor or financial adviser on how you can pay off your loans.
 There are many professional non-profit agencies that can help you make responsible decisions that will keep you on the right track.